 - help researchers set up and implement their scanner protocols

 - develop/modify Siemens scanner sequences and maintain other scanner related software

 - support users with a wide range of quantitative analysis, including diffusion, ASL, MT, DCE-MRI etc.

 - I am also involved in a variety of different collaborative projects both within the BIC and internationally.

-David Costa, Louise Marcotte and Ronaldo Lopez, Radiology technologists
+David Costa, Soheil Mollamohseni Quchani and Ronaldo Lopez, Radiology technologists

 We are all fully certified radiology technologists with more than 15 years experience on the clinical research MR systems.
 Our primary responsibility is for subject/patient care and safety.
 Our tasks include scanner operation and setup.
 We are fully equipped to provide services such as blood draws and IV installation and are qualified to inject contrast media.

 Michael Ferreira, Research Assistant

 I am a Research Assistant working in MRI Core of the McConnell Brain Imaging Centre.
 I maintain fMRI stimulation and subject monitoring equipment at the MRI suites.
 I assist fMRI researchers with the development and implementation of new protocols on the MRI scanners.
 And I support researchers in the analysis of their MRI data.